-The Board of Directors has decided to propose to the General Meeting of Shareholders in 2018 that Erich Ammann, currently Chief Financial Officer (CFO), be newly elected to the Board of Directors.
-Following his election, he will become a member of the Supervisory and Strategy Committee.
-Erich Ammann has been with Schindler since 1988 and he has held various management positions in Finance.
-He has been serving as CFO since 2001.
+The Board of Directors has decided to propose to the General Meeting of Shareholders in 2020 that Orit Gadiesh (born 1951) be newly elected to the Board of Directors.
+Following her election, she will become a member of the Supervisory and Strategy Committee.
+Orit Gadiesh serves as Chairman of Bain & Co.
+Inc. since 1993.
+Amongst other degrees, Orit Gadiesh holds a Master of Business Administration from Harvard University, USA.